 Criticism of technology

 Nick Bostrom’s vision is that ‘mind uploading’ is a logical endpoint of progress made in neuroscience, neurotechnology and neuroinformatics.
-I also discussed this in my interview with Martijn van den Heuvel of the Dutch Connectome Institute [link below].

 The Law of Stevenson and Kording